infinitiessoft/AttendenceSystem/README.md

 ###OVERVIEW

-This project is meant to create an advanced *attendance* tacking of the Employees.
+This project is meant to create an advanced *attendance* tracking of the Employees.
 It is designed keeping scalable and code-reusability, i.e, the same project can be altered by changing few variables to get the result as expected.
 Furthermore, there's scope of adding more functionality without disturbing the existing one.
 This was made possible by using Object Oriented Programming(JAVA) and  Frameworks(Jersey and Spring).

 ###TECHNOLOGIES USED